 17 Tips to Reduce Mental Fatigue

-Mental fatigue may not be completely unavoidable, but you can take proactive steps to reduce its impact on your well-being.
-It can be reassuring to remember that even small steps can make a significant difference in improving how you feel.
+Mental fatigue may not be completely unavoidable, but you can take proactive steps to reduce the impact on your well-being.
+Remember, even small steps can make a significant difference in improving how you feel.

 Here are 17 tips to reduce mental fatigue:

 Chances are, you have some insight into when you are “at your best.”
-So, if you’re a morning person, aim to stack meetings and important obligations first thing.
+So, if you’re a morning person, aim to stack meetings and important obligations first.
 If you’re more of an afternoon or evening person, take care of the easier things before tackling more complex tasks.
-This will help to increase your mental energy.
+Doing so will help increase your mental energy.

 2. Write Tasks Down

-Write down important tasks, appointments, or scheduling needs and make sure they are in an accessible location.
+Write down important tasks, appointments, or scheduling needs.
+Ensure they are in an accessible location.
 Doing so reduces the need to “remember” all those activities and dates.

 3. Take Regular Breaks Throughout the Day